Towards sustainable energy supply.

 - provide knowledge on nuclear techniques in medical research and industry

 - present a view on the complete nuclear energy conversion system and the entire fuel cycle from uranium mining to the back-end

 - offer the background necessary to integrate nuclear energy into energy systems as a whole

-Students will spend the first semester at EPFL, the second at ETH Zürich, and the third and fourth principally at the Paul Scherrer Institute (PSI).
+Students will spend the 1st semester at EPFL, the 2nd at ETH Zürich, and the 3rd and 4th principally at the Paul Scherrer Institute (PSI).